elasticio/elasticio.github.io/_guides/managing-oauth-clients.md

 `tenants.oauth_clients.delete`

 To acquire these permissions, please contact support.

-## Managing OAuth Client

-To initiate work with OAuth client, first specify `"useOAuthClient": true` in the _component.json_ file.
+To define OAuth client for a component, first specify `"useOAuthClient": true` in the _component.json_ file.
 For compatibility reasons, we should also create a link between the new implementation and environment variables if they were present.

 **EXAMPLE:**